samcn8/topas/README.md

 Topas is an open source UCI chess engine written in Rust with a focus on clean, readable code.

-Benchmarking against Elo-limited games with Stockfish, Topas is estimated to have an Elo around 2300.

 ## Overview

 Topas is a "from scratch" implementation I created as a hobby project with the goal of learning more about chess algorithms and Rust programming in general.